ronnyml/snowplow-wiki/setup-guide/4-setup-alternative-data-stores/storage-loader/4-Loading-shredded-types.md

     de_company_add_to_basket_2

-Note that only the model version is included - do not incldue the remaining portions of the version (SchemaVer revision or addition).
+Note that only the model version is included - do not include the remaining portions of the version (SchemaVer revision or addition).

 ### 3.2 Creating the table definition